 Find a Practitioner

 The most important part of recovery requires that a parent or caregiver become a primary advocate and a “health detective” on behalf of their child.
-Click here to see a “Recipe for Recovery” that has been used by many parents who have recovered their children from ASDs.

 To read the story of children who have recovered from autism, click here.

 Below are some excellent resources for parents looking to recover their children from autism.